- Fairy and folk tales

 After a rest period, afternoons are more active and they may include some classes but primarily a time of imaginative play.
 Studies have shown that social, outdoor activity helps the young child learn to work and play in a group and focus in a classroom setting.

 Finally, a description of grade one isn't complete without a word on the class playground.
-The first grade has its own play area deep in the trees behind the upper play field.
+The first and second grades have their own play area deep in the trees behind the upper play field.
 There, whether they're playing games or making proto-scientific discoveries of the layered qualities of mica, they're safe in an imaginative world suitable to their developmental stage.